JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 To check that everything is set up correctly, test the import in Xcode:

-1. In your project, navigate to the `ContentView.swift` file.
+1. In your project, navigate to your UI view file, for example, `ContentView.swift`.
 2. Replace the code with the following snippet:

     ```Swift